 - Talk with your family, friends, and children about the dangers of Rx and over the counter drug misuse.
 Our senior population has the highest rate of prescription use, often making them a target for those who have drug addictions.

 - Keep all medicines SECURE in your home.
 The safest option is a locked box, but if not find an out of the way, secure location.
 Displaying medicines in a medicine cabinet or in plain sight make them a greater temptation.

 - Keep COUNT and keep TRACK of your medicines.
 Regularly checking your medicines will alert you if some are being stolen out of the bottle.

 - NEVER SHARE your prescription medicines and do not take any prescription medicines not prescribed to you.
 It’s against the law and can cause serious harm.

-- Safely DISPOSE of unwanted or expired medicines in a Rx drug drop box or during annual Drug Take-Back Days.
+- Safely DISPOSE of unwanted or expired medicines at an Rx drug drop box or during annual Drug Take-Back Days.
 See the list of year-round drop-box sites below.

 - Talk to your doctor when getting your prescriptions.
 Ask for exactly what you’ll need.
 If you need more, call for a refill.
 Confirm details for taking the prescription safely with your doctor and pharmacist – confirming that it will not conflict with your other medicines.

 Why shouldn’t I keep my medicine in the medicine cabinet?